moltar/typescript-runtime-type-benchmarks/README.md

 npm run preview # preview the build
 ```

-When viewing results locally, you need to restart the app whenever the results
+When viewing results locally, you will need to restart the app whenever the
-are updated.
+results are updated.

 #### Linting